Free Quote Pre Pay & SAVE

 How often do you come during the season?

-Most seasonal homes are serviced approximately every 21 days.
-That timing helps keep pressure managed through spring, summer, and early fall.
+Most seasonal customers are serviced approximately every 21 days during the active season.
+That timing helps manage pressure through spring, summer, and early fall.

 Exact dates can shift because of weather, route structure, and service volume, but the goal is consistent seasonal spacing.

-Long gaps can allow pressure to rebuild, especially in wooded, shaded, or wet areas.
+Long gaps can allow pressure to rebuild, especially in wooded, shaded, or wet yards.

 How is the first appointment scheduled?

 First appointments are based on route availability, location, weather, and seasonal demand.
-During the busiest parts of the season, initial scheduling can take up to two weeks.
+During the busiest parts of the season, the first available visit may be up to about two weeks out.

-Bite Back groups visits by area so the route stays efficient and consistent.
+Bite Back groups visits by area so routes stay efficient and consistent.

-Once your property is active on the route, future visits follow the standard seasonal rhythm.
+Once your property is active on a route, future visits follow the normal seasonal rhythm whenever possible.

 Will I get a reminder before service?

-These reminders help customers unlock gates, secure pets, move small items, and share any last-minute notes.
+These reminders help customers unlock gates, secure pets, move small items, and share last-minute notes.

 After service, customers receive a completion update.